rpavlyuk/docker-broadlink/README.md

 * Pre-configured [Zabbix Agent](https://www.zabbix.com/zabbix_agent) to allow monitoring of certain parameters

 ## Running broadlink docker image
+### Pre-requisites
-Please, make sure you have [Docker](http://docker.io) installed and configured before you continue with any further steps.
+* Please, make sure you have [Docker](http://docker.io) installed and configured before you continue with any further steps.
+* Setup all BroadLink devices first using [e-Control](https://itunes.apple.com/app/broadlink-e-control/id793152994).
+Otherwise the system on the container won't be able to use them correctly.

 ### Run using systemdock (recommended)
 [SystemDock](https://github.com/rpavlyuk/systemdock) is the tool to run Docker containers as ```systemd``` service.
 * Install systemdock by following the instructions from https://github.com/rpavlyuk/systemdock